ECCC-MSC/gods-dev-vm/README.md

 the operating system of your choice:
 * [Vagrant](https://www.vagrantup.com/downloads.html)
 * [VirtualBox](https://www.virtualbox.org/wiki/Downloads)

+#### Mac OS X
+- compatible versions of Vagrant are required.
+Below are working combinations:
+  - Vagrant 2.2.7 and VirtualBox 6.1

 ### Setup
 The following steps will get you started with your development environment.
 #### Get Vagrantfile